UniversityOfHelsinkiCS/norppa-updater/README.md

 ## Environment configuration
 Create a `.env` file inside the project's root directory.
 In that file, copy the contents of the `.env.template` file and add correct values for the variables based on the documentation.

+## Synchronize Norppa code

+Norppa-updater uses the same Sequelize model definitions as acual Norppa.
+Use the script `./scripts/sync_code.sh` to copy Norppa model definitions to norppa-updater, assuming that the Norppa repository is in the directory `../palaute`.